House Votes To Condemn Anti-Semitism After Rep. Omar's Comments

 For the second time in as many months, the freshman Minnesota Democrat has provoked contentious debate on Capitol Hill over rhetoric that many lawmakers — including senior Democrats — view as anti-Semitic.

-It is the second time the House voted to condemn anti-Semitism as a rebuke of Omar, although she is not named in either resolution.
+It is the second time that the House voted to condemn anti-Semitism as a rebuke of Omar, although she is not named in either resolution.
 The first time was in response to tweets that played on tropes about Jewish money and influence on American politics.

-Omar did not speak on the House floor during the debate, but released a joint statement with the two other Democratic lawmakers who are also Muslim — Rep. Andre Carson of Indiana and Rep. Rashida Tlaib of Michigan calling the vote on the resolution "historic."
+Omar did not speak on the House floor during the debate but released a joint statement with the two other Democratic lawmakers who are also Muslim — Rep. Andre Carson of Indiana and Rep. Rashida Tlaib of Michigan — calling the vote on the resolution "historic."

 "It's the first time we have voted on a resolution condemning Anti-Muslim bigotry in our nation's history," the three Democrats said.

 The resolution Thursday was put forward after Omar made comments at a Washington, D.C., coffee shop last week in which she again questioned the pro-Israel lobby's influence in American politics.
-"I want to talk about the political influence in this country that says it is OK for people to push for allegiance to a foreign country," she said, "I want to ask why is it OK for me to talk about the influence of the NRA , of fossil fuel industries or Big Pharma, and not talk about a powerful lobbying group that is influencing policies?"
+"I want to talk about the political influence in this country that says it is OK for people to push for allegiance to a foreign country," she said.
+"I want to ask why is it OK for me to talk about the influence of the NRA, of fossil fuel industries or Big Pharma and not talk about a powerful lobbying group that is influencing policies?"

-For many lawmakers, her comments played off of the "dual loyalty" accusations that have been used to harass and persecute Jews throughout history.
-This time, Omar refused to apologize for her remarks, and a number of prominent Democrats came to her defense, including fellow freshman, New York Rep. Alexandria Ocasio-Cortez.
+For many lawmakers, her comments played off the "dual loyalty" accusations that have been used to harass and persecute Jews throughout history.
+This time, Omar refused to apologize for her remarks, and a number of prominent Democrats came to her defense, including fellow freshman Rep. Alexandria Ocasio-Cortez of New York.
 It served to expose a generational rift inside the Democratic Caucus, with younger, liberal Democrats willing to criticize Israel and U.S. foreign policy in a way that older, long-serving Democrats generally oppose.

-Party leaders initially decided to punt on the resolution vote in order to address concerns across the caucus about the text of the resolution.
-Democrats reversed course early Thursday and announced the House would vote on it hours before the resolution was even released.
+Party leaders initially decided to punt on the resolution vote to address concerns across the caucus about the text of the resolution.
+Democrats reversed course early Thursday and announced that the House would vote on it hours before the resolution was even released.
 Democrats feared that House Republicans would be able to force a vote on the floor if the party did not take control of the matter.

 House Speaker Nancy Pelosi, D-Calif., was an early supporter of the resolution that began to take shape over the weekend.
 On Thursday, she said she did not believe Omar harbored anti-Semitic views.
-"I feel confident that her words were not based on any anti-Semitic attitude, but that she didn't have a full appreciation of how they landed on other people where these words have a history and a cultural impact that might have been unknown to her," Pelosi told reporters.
+"I feel confident that her words were not based on any anti-Semitic attitude but that she didn't have a full appreciation of how they landed on other people where these words have a history and a cultural impact that might have been unknown to her," Pelosi told reporters.

-Republicans have amped up attacks against Omar, with one top Republican suggesting Democratic support of her could lead to violence.
-"Representative Omar embodies a vile, hate-filled, anti-Semitic, anti-Israel bigotry," House Republican Conference Chairwoman Liz Cheney, R-Wyo., said Wednesday, "This is a time for the Democratic leaders in this institution to do the right thing.
+Republicans have amped up attacks against Omar, with one top Republican suggesting that Democratic support of her could lead to violence.
+"Representative Omar embodies a vile, hate-filled, anti-Semitic, anti-Israel bigotry," House Republican Conference Chairwoman Liz Cheney, R-Wyo., said Wednesday.
+"This is a time for the Democratic leaders in this institution to do the right thing.
 They should remove her from the House Foreign Affairs Committee.
 They should stand up to her.
 They should stop empowering her disgusting hatred before it turns into horror."

 House GOP leaders are calling for her removal from the Foreign Affairs panel, but Democrats have not gone there.
 The panel's chairman, Eliot Engel, has been a leading critic of Omar's rhetoric, but he has not called for her ousting from the committee.

 Thursday's resolution was co-sponsored by Democratic Reps.
 Jamie Raskin of Maryland, who is Jewish, and Cedric Richmond of Louisiana, who is black.
-Members of the Congressional Black Caucus had also voiced concern about the resolution and the haste with which the House was moving to condemn a Muslim, African-American woman, while other offensive comments made by lawmakers — and President Trump — often go by without notice or attention.
+Members of the Congressional Black Caucus had also voiced concern about the resolution and the haste with which the House was moving to condemn a Muslim African-American woman while other offensive comments made by lawmakers — and President Trump — often go by without notice or attention.
 To accommodate members' concerns, the resolution was broadened to condemn all forms of racism and bigotry beyond anti-Semitism.

 The controversy spilled out across the U.S. Capitol and onto the 2020 campaign trail.
 On Thursday morning, Senate Majority Leader Mitch McConnell, R-Ky., criticized House Democrats for their handling of the matter.
-"Apparently within the speaker's new, far-left Democratic majority even a symbolic resolution condemning anti-Semitism seems to be a bridge too far," he said.
+"Apparently within the speaker's new far-left Democratic majority, even a symbolic resolution condemning anti-Semitism seems to be a bridge too far," he said.

-Leading 2020 Democratic presidential contenders including Sens.
-Bernie Sanders, Kamala Harris and Elizabeth Warren came to Omar's defense this week.
+Leading 2020 Democratic presidential contenders, including Sens.
+Bernie Sanders, Kamala Harris and Elizabeth Warren, came to Omar's defense this week.
 Sanders, who is Jewish, said attacks on Omar from Republicans are intended to silence debate about U.S.-Israel foreign policy.
 "What I fear is going on in the House now is an effort to target Congresswoman Omar as a way of stifling that debate," Sanders said in a statement, adding: "That's wrong."

 Harris also raised concerns about Omar's personal safety.
 "We should be having a sound, respectful discussion about policy.
 You can both support Israel and be loyal to our country.
 I also believe there is a difference between criticism of policy or political leaders, and anti-Semitism," Harris said.

-"Branding criticism of Israel as automatically anti-Semitic has a chilling effect on our public discourse and makes it harder to achieve a peaceful solution between Israelis and Palestinians," said Warren, "Threats of violence — like those made against Rep. Omar — are never acceptable."
+"Branding criticism of Israel as automatically anti-Semitic has a chilling effect on our public discourse and makes it harder to achieve a peaceful solution between Israelis and Palestinians," said Warren.
+"Threats of violence — like those made against Rep. Omar — are never acceptable."